ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

 - `to` is the ID of the address the AVAX is imported to.
-This must be the same as the `to` argument in the corresponding call to the X-Chain’s or C-Chain's `export`.
+This must be the same as the `to` argument
+  in the corresponding call to the X-Chain’s or C-Chain's `export`.
 - `sourceChain` is the chain the funds are coming from.
 Must be either `"X"` or `"C"`.
 - `from` are the addresses that you want to use for this operation.
-If omitted, uses any of your addresses as needed.
+If omitted, uses any of your
+  addresses as needed.
 - `changeAddr` is the address any change will be sent to.
-If omitted, change is sent to one of the addresses controlled by the user.
+If omitted, change is sent to one of the
+  addresses controlled by the user.
 - `username` is the user that controls from and change addresses.
 - `password` is `username`‘s password.

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{